junxit/us-congress-bills-110/bill.md

 - **(7)** by inserting after paragraph (10), as so redesignated the following:
   > - **(11)** The term ‘homeless children’ has the meaning given such term in section 725(2) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11434a(2)).
   > - **(12)** The term “homeless family” means the family of a homeless child.
+  > - **(13)** The term “inclusive classroom” means a Head Start classroom that contains both children with disabilities and children without disabilities.

 - **(8)** by inserting after paragraph (13), as so redesignated the following:
   > - **(14)** The terms limited English proficient and limited English proficiency mean with respect to an individual, that such individual—